KevinFQSH/CS61A/README.md

 # CS61A
-Structure and Interpretation of Computer Programs
+This course is Structure and Interpretation of Computer Programs taught at UC Berkeley